sid88in/serverless-appsync-plugin/doc/authentication.md

 ### Cognito

-Allows authentication using a Cognito.
+Allows authentication using a Cognito user pool.

 ```yaml
 appSync: